Evidence Evaluation: The Missing Layer in the Compliance Tech Stack

 - 3.Evidence Evaluation: Judging whether each piece of evidence satisfies the requirement it's mapped to.

-Evidence evaluation should be a capability in your stack, producing consistent, defensible, and traceable results, with audit-ready output generated as a byproduct of the evaluation itself.
+Evidence evaluation should be a capability in your stack, producing consistent, defensible, and traceable results, with every decision carrying its own record.

 What Evidence Evaluation Must Do